Teaching the Reluctant Reader

 Most importantly, you want to be thorough when it comes to teaching your kids.
 So I advise you to expand the tools that you are using to tools, such as Abeka charts.

-Abeka charts are a perfect addittion for you to expand upon what your child is mastering in phonics, and letter recognition.
+Abeka charts are a perfect addition for you to expand upon what your child is mastering in phonics, and letter recognition.

-Each chart has a letter or letter blend, a picture, and a site word to help the child to remember the sound.
+Each chart has a letter or letter blend, a picture, and a sight word to help the child remember the sound.

-In addition to learning phonics your child is introduced to letter blends and beginning sounds, and cursive letters.
-All of this input will start any new reader to reading books faster.
+In addition to learning phonics, your child is introduced to letter blends and beginning sounds, and cursive letters.
+All of this input will start any new reader to read books faster.

 Testing your child’s mastery

 Teach the sounds and blends until they know them instantaneously.
 If you teach them thoroughly, they will be able to unlock any book.